 Curiously, as solder wire and the traditional conductive soldering iron were together transcending into history at the production level, they were still struggling for survival at the rework bench, and with lots of problems.
 (Figure 2)

 First, soldering paste has proven to be a near perfect compliment to high volume SMT production reflow.
-The process is as follows: A.) Paste is dispensed or screened to the printed circuit substrate; B.) components are seated into the paste at the pick and place sequence; C.) preheating at first tunnel of oven activates the flux within the paste (and warms the board); D.) solder reflow in last tunnel where the solder paste wicks up the SMD's leads and yields premium solder joints replete with fillets as required; and E.) quick cool down of the PCB assembly for strong solder joints.
+The process is as follows: A.) Paste is dispensed or screened to the printed circuit substrate; B.) components are seated into the paste at the pick and place sequence; C.) preheating at first tunnel of oven activates flux within the paste (and warms the board); D.) solder reflow in last tunnel as solder paste wicks up SMD leads yielding premium solder joints replete with fillets; and E.) quick cool down of the PCB assembly for strong solder joints.

-Solder paste, like in high-volume production processes, instead of solder wire?
+Solder paste, not wire?
+Yes, as in high-volume production processes, instead of solder wire?
 Right at the bench?
 You bet.

 Forced convection from a hot air pencil like in high-volume production processes, instead of contact, soldering irons?
 Right at the bench?
 You bet.